essa10e/BreakingBad/README.md

 # Features:
 - Main screen shows all the characters.
 - Search Bar:
-  - Find a specific character ( name).
+  - Find a specific character (by chracter name).
   - Find all characters appeared in the same season (by typing the season number).
 - Detail screen for each specific character.
 - Unit test included.